 If an operating licence granted under section 18 is transferable by the licensee, in accordance with the Personal Property Securities Act 2009 (Commonwealth) section 10 the definition of licence paragraph (d), the licence is declared not to be personal property for the purposes of that Act.

-[Section 60C inserted by No. 42 of 2011 s.
+[Section 60C inserted: No. 42 of 2011 s.
 122.]

 61. Regulations